evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ### 3. Add a typescript file

-You will see it is importing a `src/main.ts` file in a script tag.
+You will see the HTML file is importing a `src/main.ts` file in a script tag.
 Go ahead and add that too

 ```bash
 mkdir src && echo '